karkixitiz/watchlist/README.md

     - Refactoring: Changes the design of an application without changing its functionality.

     - OMDB API: use external API to get IMDb Rating field of movie. http://www.omdbapi.com/?i=tt3896198&apikey=yourkey&t=matrix

+    - Idea behind depencency injection(DI framework): don't create instance of your dependencies, declare your dependencies and let someone else create instalnce of then and pass them to you.
+Instead of creating new instance of dependencies, define them as constructor parameters.

+    - Spring dependency framework : beans-Classes are managed, mark with special annotations(@AutoWired,@service)
+    - Mockito framework and JUnit